aquarium and pond answers, information, articles, resources

 PREVENTION & ANECDOTAL IDENTIFICATION

-It is noteworthy (based on my “house calls”, emails, customers, etc, in my years of Aquarium Maintenance & answering questions online) that the majority of Tetra Disease diagnosis are incorrect.
-Sadly this disease is often misdiagnosed by many who are not really that knowledgeable.
+It is noteworthy, based on my “house calls”, emails, customers, etc, in my years of Aquarium Maintenance & answering questions online, that the majority of Tetra Disease diagnosis are incorrect.
+Sadly this disease is often misdiagnosed.

-Here are (in order of most common) misdiagnosis causes of Neon Tetra Disease:
+Here are (in order of most common) miss-diagnosis causes of Neon Tetra Disease:

 FNT DISEASE: